openstack-archive/senlin/doc/source/contributor/event_dispatcher.rst

 Event Dispatchers
 =================

-An event :term:`dispatcher` is a processor that converts a given action in Senlin engine into certain format and then persists it into some storage or sends it to downstream processing software.
+An event :term:`dispatcher<Dispatcher>` is a processor that converts a given action in Senlin engine into certain format and then persists it into some storage or sends it to downstream processing software.